While riding an electric bicycle is beneficial in strengthening many of the body’s muscles, sometimes knee pain and soreness can be side effects.

 Caused by various factors, such as improper e-Bike fit or overexertion, knee soreness can be frustrating to deal with.

-Common causes of knee pain while e-cycling
+Common causes of knee pain while riding an e-bike

-Often, muscle tightness in certain areas of your lower half is the main culprit of causing knee pain.
+Often, muscle tightness in certain areas of your lower half is the main culprit causing knee pain.
 Tendinitis (source), bursitis (source), patellofemoral syndrome (source), and chondromalacia patella (source) are a few knee conditions that are caused by repeated stress to the knee joints, as well as a muscular imbalance.

-Repeated stress is typically caused by increased intensity and mileage at too fast a rate, and muscular imbalance usually caused by improper posture or e-Bike positioning.
+Repeated stress is typically caused by increased intensity and mileage at too fast a rate, and muscular imbalance is usually caused by improper posture or e-Bike positioning.

 The areas of the knee that are usually most affected by cycling are the patella (kneecap – source) and the iliotibial (IT) band (which runs from above the hip joint down to the knee and are attached to the gluteal, hamstrings, and quadriceps muscles – source).
 Injuries related to overuse can lead to decreased flexibility, weakness, and chronic pain (source).